 Auto Bed leveling also helps a lot if you have a build plate that is slightly warped, which is the case with many printers, since it will move the nozzle up or down depending on where the build plate is warped.

 The auto bed leveling sensors come in all shapes, sizes and costs.
 Let’s discuss the different sensor types, understand their technology and compare their pros and cons to help you figure out the best option for you, since some work well on most types of build surfaces while some other don’t.

-A capacitive sensor is a non-contact sensor that works by measuring the capacitance, which is how much energy the capacitor can hold, which changes when its sensing face placed near an object.
+A capacitive sensor is a non-contact sensor that works by measuring the capacitance, which is how much energy the capacitor can hold, that changes when its sensing face is placed near an object.

 A capacitive sensor is one of the fastest sensors out there, and it works on both metallic and non-metallic surfaces and even transparent ones like glass as it can detect any surface as long as its die electric constant is greater than air.

 The downside of going with one of these sensor types is that they are highly sensitive to changes in temperature, humidity and build surface type.
 Any slight change in these three will affect their sensing distance and therefore, the level of the bed.

 I print with a glass surface 99% of the time, so this kind of sensor works well for me, but if you’re someone who needs to swap out the build surface constantly, I wouldn’t recommend this kind of sensor.

 An inductive sensor is a non-contact sensor that works on the principle of electrical inductance.
 In simple terms, it produces a magnetic field that changes when its sensing face is placed near a metallic object (I think you can guess by now that this one will only work on metallic surfaces).